MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/overview/ad-fs-requirements.md

 **SQL Server Hardware Requirements**

 If you are using SQL Server for your AD FS configuration database, size the SQL Server according to the most basic SQL Server recommendations.
-The AD FS database size is very small, and AD FS does not put a significant processing load on the database instance.
+The AD FS database size is small, and AD FS does not put a significant processing load on the database instance.
 AD FS does, however, connect to the database multiple times during an authentication, so the network connection should be robust.
 Unfortunately, SQL Azure is not supported for the AD FS configuration database.

 ## <a name="BKMK_3"></a>Proxy requirements

 -   For extranet access, you must deploy the Web Application Proxy role service \- part of the Remote Access server role.

--   Third party proxies must support the [MS-ADFSPIP protocol](/openspecs/windows_protocols/ms-adfspip/76deccb1-1429-4c80-8349-d38e61da5cbb) to be supported as an AD FS proxy.
-For a list of 3rd party vendors see the [FAQ](AD-FS-FAQ.yml).
+-   Third-party proxies must support the [MS-ADFSPIP protocol](/openspecs/windows_protocols/ms-adfspip/76deccb1-1429-4c80-8349-d38e61da5cbb) to be supported as an AD FS proxy.
+For a list of third-party vendors see the [FAQ](AD-FS-FAQ.yml).

 -   AD FS 2016 requires Web Application Proxy servers on Windows Server 2016.
 A downlevel proxy cannot be configured for an AD FS 2016 farm running at the 2016 farm behavior level.